jdegoes/blueeyes/README.md

 BlueEyes has a full-featured Scala facade to MongoDB.

 First of all, you need to create an instance to the Mongo facade.
-If you wish to use Guice, you could use the following code:

-    import blueeyes.persistence.mongo._

-    lazy val injector = Guice.createInjector(new FilesystemConfiggyModule(ConfiggyModule.FileLoc), new RealMongoModule)
-    val mongo         = injector.getInstance(classOf[Mongo])

-If you wish to use the above code, you should create a file in */etc/default/blueeyes.conf* which has the following block:

-    mongo {
-      servers: ["host1:port1", "host2:port2", ...]
-    }
+You have your choice of RealMongo or MockMongo.
+The latter is a memory-only Mongo facade that is designed for automated testing.

 Once you have access to Mongo, you can then create references to databases: